jasonhand/devopschampion/_posts/2020-02-25-Remediation-Of-Incidents.md

 ---
-- title: "Remediation Of Incidents"
+- title: "9.
+Remediation Of Incidents"
 - summary: "Your systems are down!
 Customers are calling.
 Every moment counts.
 What do you do?"
 - toc: true
 - branch: master